 Reading it again, in the company of the other stories, I see the connection to Seymour Glass’s observations a few stories before.
 Seymour saw materialism holding people back; here the story opens with a woman who knows she did something terribly wrong but is more worried about her job than the damage she left on a child.

 Another link not called out by the author is that the mother in the story is Seymour’s sister, Boo Boo.
-The Glasses do come up again.
+The Glasses are linked to at least three of the stories here, but their dominance in Salinger’s fiction would come later.

 “For Esmé – With Love And Squalor” is the most perfect of these stories, especially in isolation.
 Here, Salinger’s aim is more personal, to channel his own wartime experience in the form of a chance encounter with a young girl who greets him with the deathless line: “You seem quite intelligent for an American.”